 A house in a beautiful scenic area in or around London, so I can enjoy the scenery and landscape around me, but still have easy access to all the wonders of the capital.
 Tickets to all the theatre shows and concerts I could ever want to see.
 All the music, TV shows and films I could ever want to keep, either on CD/DVD or my computer, and the storage for it all.
 Ensuring the best possible care for my mother as she gets older.
 And a driverless car – or even better a jetpack, so I could just fly over everybody and enjoy the sights at the same time!

-I nominate these blogs for the Liebster Award, with the questions that follow below.
+I nominate these wonderful blogs for the Liebster Award:

 - Amanda Gene